supriyawin/Binary-Nova/README.md

 1. WellnessQ  Extended feature will recommend how much time you need to wait depending on the duration of visit and distance from user location to the health center

 2. Another feature to this application is collection of test reports as a certificate of confirmation  after every lab test so that Patient won’t have to wait for lab results

    'WellnessQ Will be useful even after pandemic'

 3. Watson asistant bot will be there to address the queries regarding COVID-19.
-Watson assistant will be integrated with watson discovery as covid-19 search skils
+Watson assistant will be integrated with watson discovery as covid-19 search skills

 4. We can also customize this virtual Queue application.
 This solution is useful in every industrial sector where the supply of services is limited as per the demand of  getting the services